ntustison/LAMNrFlows/Manuscript/methods.md

 ANTsTorch interface handles dataset-level normalization and imputation, Gaussian and Gaussian–PCA whiteners with optional application at train and test time.

+Several empirical and survey works have noted that, compared to VAEs and diffusion models, deep normalizing flows can be numerically sensitive on high-dimensional data, with stability depending strongly on architectural choices, scale parameterization, and Jacobian conditioning [@papamakarios2021nfreview; @kobyzev2020nfsurvey; @Behrmann2019ResidualFlows;
+@durkan2019nsf; @croitoru2023diffusion_vision_survey].
+In light of this, we introduced several additional stability-oriented modifications in both our ANTsTorch builders and our \texttt{normflows} fork.
+These include bounded coupling scales (via configurable \texttt{scale\_map} and \texttt{scale\_cap}
+parametrizations), constrained base log-scales for Glow-style bases, optional ActNorm inside coupling subnetworks, and gradient-norm clipping.
+Collectively, these changes reduce log-det explosions and latent outliers in deep multiscale flows while preserving exact likelihoods and invertibility.

 Training and validation splits are defined at the subject level, and each minibatch contains aligned multiview slices from matched subjects.
 Image data augmentation is performed on-the-fly using the ANTsTorch-based `ImageDataset`